Sushi6006/GhostyPacman/README.md

 <br><br>

 ## Final Words from Team Reimagined Potato
 2020 has been a tough year for all of us, stucking at home getting mental issues.
-I, Sushi6006, would like to thank our subject coordinator and lecturer Dr. Jorge Goncalves for giving us this amazing opportunity bringing us together to complete this project.
+We, as a team, would like to thank our subject coordinator and lecturer Dr. Jorge Goncalves for giving us this amazing opportunity bringing us together to complete this project.
 It has been a great semester having the opportunity to participate in this subject thanks to our lecturer' and tutors' hardwork.

 This was the first time developing a full size game for all of us and we all had an amazing time creating what only existed in our mind.
-Though it may still have bugs, poorly designed flaws, we are proud of what we have achieved and we definitely look forward to complete this game to an industry standard when the holiday is coming up.
-Great appreciation is to be given to Dr. Goncalves for his kindness giving us a 2-day extension to complete this project.
+Though it may still have bugs, poorly designed flaws, we are proud of what we have achieved and we definitely look forward to completing this game to an industry standard when the holiday is coming up.
+Great appreciation is to be given to Dr. Goncalves for his kindness giving us a 2-day extension to complete this project with our situation.

 Lastly, we deeply hope that everyone can enjoy our (prototype) game.
 Stay safe, and take care!